zihanhannah/zihanhannah/README.md

 👯 I’m looking to collaborate on Full-stack web development

-🤔 I’m looking for a Entry level Software Developer position at San Antonio,TX
+🤔 I’m looking for a Entry level Software Developer position at San Antonio, Austin, Houston, Dallas.

 📫 Connect with me : zihanhannah@gmail.com. and https://www.linkedin.com/in/zihanhannah/